The Kalam Cosmological Argument

 Defense of the First Premise

-Does every effect have a cause?
+Does everything that comes into existence require a cause?
 Causality appears to be a universal part of human experience, a rational norm that is self-evident or reducible to the self-evident.
 While some may question that causality is a necessary feature of the world, for science this is not an option.
-The scientific method assumes causality and attempts to find causes for all important effects.
+The scientific method assumes causality and attempts to find causes for all effects of interest.

 Premise 1 of the KCA tells us that everything that comes into existence has a cause.
 But what could have caused the universe?
 Could it have simply sprung into existence from nothing whatsoever?
 No!
 And it is crucial to understand why the universe cannot arise from nothing.
 Though nothingness may be an idea that we can think about and perhaps even formulate a concept of in our minds, “nothing” has no existential reality, no properties that would mark it as something in the real world.
 Indeed, the principle of negative causality tells us: